asaikali/spring-observability/docker/postgres/README.md

 - Username: postgres
 - Password: password

-## Customization
+## Environment Configuration

-The PostgreSQL setup can be customized by creating or modifying the `pg.env` file in the same directory as the `pg` script.
-This file allows you to override the default configuration values.
+The PostgreSQL setup requires a `pg.env` file in the same directory as the `pg` script.
+This file contains all the necessary environment variables for the PostgreSQL and pgAdmin containers.

-### Default Configuration
+### Required Configuration

-The default configuration is:
+The `pg.env` file must contain the following environment variables:

 ```bash
 # PostgreSQL Configuration